Using Vintage Linen to Make a Patchwork Pillow Cover

 The pieces measure 16 inches wide by 25 inches long.
 My pillow insert measures 20 x 20 so I will need to add 2 inches on either side of the linen piece to make it wide enough for my pillow insert.
 I’ll use the plain part of the antimacassar as the back of the pillow and the cutwork embroidered part as the top of the pillow.

 1 linen antimacassar approx..
-16 inches wide by 25 inches long or other piece of vintage handwork
+16 inches wide by 25 inches long or another piece of vintage handwork

 5 fat quarters torn on the grain into 2 ½ inch strips as follows